ClaudioLutz/CreditROBOT/Description English/01_Bonitaetsauskuenfte_und_Monitoring.md

 [English](https://www.creditreform.ch/en/creditreform/contact)

 ## Requesting Credit Reports
-- Once a membership has been opened, you will receive access to CrediWEB [https://www.crediweb.ch], where you can request reports on companies and private individuals.
+- Once a membership has been opened, you will receive access to CrediWEB [https://www.crediweb.ch], where you can request information about companies and private individuals.

-## Check Your Own Creditworthiness / Solvency
+## Checking Your Own Creditworthiness
 - Reference to the page
 German [selbstauskunft](https://www.creditreform.ch/ihr-recht/selbstauskunft)
 English [self-information](https://www.creditreform.ch/en/your-right/self-information)